minprog/cs50x/mario/less/index.md

     check50 -l minprog/cs50x/2020/mario/less

-Execute the below to evaluate the style of your code using `style50`.

-    style50 mario.c

 ### Hint

 A space is just a press of your space bar, just as a period is just a press of its key!
 Just remember that `printf` requires that you surround both with double quotes!